User37som/libbitcoin/bx-ek-public-to-ec.md

-Verify the passphrase for an encrypted private key (BIP38).
+Extract the EC public key of an encrypted public key (BIP38).
 ```sh
 $ bx ek-public-to-ec --help
 ```